zaiisao/Documentation/en/Video/start_call_mac.md

 Create the user interface (UI) for the one-to-one call in your project.
 Skip to [Import the class](#ImportClass) if you already have a UI in your project.

-For a video call, we recommend adding the following elements into the UI:
+If you are implementing a video call, we recommend adding the following elements into the UI:
 - The local video view
 - The remote video view
 - The end-call button